dokku/dokku-pushpin/README.md

 dokku pushpin:promote other_service playground
 ```

-This will replace websocket_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `WEBSOCKET_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 WEBSOCKET_URL=websocket://other_service:ANOTHER_PASSWORD@dokku-pushpin-other-service:5561/other_service